-Total Fund Balances - Governmental Funds, Page 10 \$ 446,470 The net position reported for governmental activities in the statement of net position is different because: Capital assets used in governmental activities are not financial resources and therefore are not reported in the governmental funds.
-The statement of net position includes those capital assets, net of accumulated depreciation, among the assets for the School as a whole.
-Cost of capital assets Less accumulated depreciation \$ 3,091,396 (1,024,875) 2,066,521 Unavailable revenue in the governmental fund is susceptible to full accrual in the government-wide statements.
-198,755
+Total Fund Balances - Governmental Funds \$ 694,696 The net position reported for governmental activities in the statement of net position is different because: Capital assets used in governmental activities are not financial resources and therefore are not reported in the governmental funds.
+Cost of capital assets Less accumulated depreciation/amortization \$ 23,583,137 (3,358,981) 20,224,156 Unavailable revenue in the governmental funds is susceptible to full accrual in the government-wide statements.
+436,549 Liabilities not payable with current available resources are not reported as fund liabilities in the governmental fund statements.
+All liabilities, both current and long-term, are reported in the governmental-wide statements.
+Lease (19,177,625) Net Position of Governmental Activities \$ 2,177,776

-Imagine Schools - Chancellor Campus

-(A Division of Learning Excellence Foundation of South Palm Beach County, Inc.)

-Statement of Revenues, Expenditures and

-Changes in Fund Balances - Governmental Funds

-For the Year Ended June 30, 2021
+Imagine Schools - Chancellor Campus (A Division of Learning Excellence Foundation of South Palm Beach County, Inc.) Statement of Revenues, Expenditures, and Changes in Fund Balances - Governmental Funds For the Year Ended June 30, 2022